 E-learning thought leader Jane Bozarth makes the argument for universal design beyond basic compliance in her post “But It’s to Code”: Thoughts on Accessibility in E-Learning.

-How do you build Section 508–compliant e-learning with Articulate tools?
+How do you build Section 508–compliant e-learning with Articulate apps?

 - Articulate 360 FAQs: Accessibility